1Yogeshh/git-swft/README.md

 swft auth
 ```

-Follow the instructions to generate and save your Personal Access Token.
-🔑 GitHub Authentication Guide
+Steps:

 1. Open: https://github.com/settings/tokens

-2. Click on 'Generate new token (classic)'
+2. Click "Generate new token (classic)"

-3. Give it a name (e.g. 'git-create-cli').
+3. Give it a name (e.g. git-create-cli)

-4. Select these required scopes:
+4. Select scopes:

-   - repo (Full control of private and public repositories)
+   repo → full control of private and public repositories

-   - delete_repo (To allow deleting repositories)
+   delete_repo → to allow deleting repositories

-   - read:user (To read your GitHub profile)
+   read:user → to read your GitHub profile

-⚠️ Copy the token and keep it safe, you won’t see it again!
+5. Copy the token (⚠️ you won’t see it again).

 ### 2️⃣ Create a New Repository (Remote Only)